Docker vs VM

 What's the difference: Docker vs VM

-This part will describe the differences between Docker containers and virtual machines such as their OS support, security, performance and portability.
+This part will describe the difference between Docker and virtual machine such as their OS support, security, performance and portability.

 1. Operating System Support